Dark matter scattering off ${}^4$He in chiral effective field theory: Density matrix formalism

 where we define the one-body (transition) density by summing over those quantum numbers that are not involved in the interaction:

+where $\widehat{\vec a + \vec b}$ denotes the direction of $\vec a + \vec b$.
 This definition separates the calculation of the operator from the calculation of the wave functions.
 Based on this definition, we can define transition densities for arbitrary nuclear wave functions that can then be combined with separately calculated matrix elements of operators.